paulinho-16/MEIC-ASSO/docs/t2g4-calendar.md

 All of the responses will also include a message with their description.

-This route may receive two parameters (both optional):
+This route may receive these query parameters:
+- `wishlist` an array of strings that describes the type of events the user wants to receive.
+Supported types of events are TIMETABLE (from the SIGARRA schedule), CUSTOM (created by the user) and EXAM (from the user's SIGARRA exam calendar).
+Defaults to all types.
+Example: `?wishlist=EXAM&wishlist=TIMETABLE`.
+- `eventWishlist` an array of strings that contains the fields of each event the user wants to receive.
+Supported types of events are: id, summary, description, location, date, starttime, endtime, recurrence and type.
+Defaults to all fields.
+Example: `?eventWishlist=summary&eventWishlist=date&eventWishlist=location`.
 - `startDate` in format YYYY-MM-DD.
-Defaults to today
+Defaults to today.
 - `endDate` in format YYYY-MM-DD.
-Defaults to null (retrieves all future events)
+Defaults to null (retrieves all future events).
+- `studentCode` SIGARRA code of the student, without 'up'.
+Example: 20180XXXX.

+All of the parameters are optional, with the exception of the studentCode if the user wishes to obtain timetable or exams events.

 This route requires authentication.